Swiss chocolate: Chocolate products

 Most of the chocolate produced is milk chocolate, followed by dark and white chocolate.
-Chocolate specialties like ganache and praline/gianduja are often used for filled tablets, combinations bars, truffles and pralines.
-In addition of being popular, hazelnuts specialties (like gianduja) help minimize the amount of cocoa, historically an expensive ingredient, in the finished product.
-The Branche, a praline-filled bar, is a typical example of combination between chocolate and hazelnuts.
+Chocolate specialties like ganache and praline/gianduja are often used for filled bars, combinations bars, truffles and pralines.
+In addition to being popular, hazelnut specialties (like gianduja) help minimize the amount of cocoa, historically an expensive ingredient, in the finished product.
+The Branche, a praline-filled bar, is a typical example of a combination of chocolate and hazelnuts.

 The primary ingredient, cocoa, is not grown in Switzerland; only anecdotal quantities of chocolate using fully indigenous ingredients have been made to date.
 Cocoa is essentially imported from West Africa.
 The other common ingredient, milk, is widely available in the country, which has a long dairy farming tradition.
 Milk ingredients are complex and critical in delivering the properties and taste to milk chocolate.
 Milk-origin (terroir) and associated farming have become an important marketing topic.

 Sales market

 From the 19th century until the First World War and throughout the Second World War the Swiss chocolate industry was very export-oriented.
 After the Second World War Switzerland began to outsource production due to commercial restrictions.

 Today most Swiss chocolate is consumed by the Swiss themselves (54% in 2000), and Switzerland has the highest per capita rate of chocolate consumption worldwide (11.6 kg (25.6 lbs.) per capita per annum).

 In 2004, 148,270 tonnes of chocolate were produced in Switzerland.
 53% of this was exported (20% to Germany, 11% to France and Great Britain and 13% to North America).
 The gross income of the Swiss chocolate industry in 2004 was 1.37 billion CHF (814 million from the local market, 551 million from exports).

+In 2019, around 200,000 tonnes of chocolate were produced in Switzerland, amounting to almost 1.79 billion CHF in sales.
+74% of this was exported (32.7% to Germany, 10% to France and 14.7% to North America).

 Advertising

 Since the expansion of the chocolate industry following the invention of milk chocolate, Swiss chocolate has been heavily advertised using images of Alpine sceneries (often with the Matterhorn) and dairy farming traditions.
+This replaced the typical colonial imagery that was used before.
 Alpine themes eventually became widespread among international chocolate manufacturers.